Working Hours

 Cash only, in Japanese currency.

-For an approximation of the current exchange rates, you can refer to the xe.com online calculator.
+For the current exchange rates, you can refer to the xe.com online calculator.

 Hygiene Methods